Blackberry Bran Muffins

 - 1 1/2 cups blackberries

 - Preheat oven to 350 degrees.
 Line two muffin tins with paper cupcake liners.

-- Whisk together flour, baking powder, salt and bran together in a large bowl.
+- Whisk together flour, baking soda, salt and bran together in a large bowl.

 - Mix melted room temp butter with light brown sugar, molasses, zucchini, and sour cream.